 But the way your tenants pay can actually make a big difference to your bottom line.
 The most common methods of collecting rent take too many steps, carry too much potential for errors and take too long.

 Making rent payments easier for the tenant helps them stay on track.
-Automating processes prevents delays caused by human error (like if your tenants forget to move money into their Venmo account on time) and using direct payments gets the money to your account faster.
+Automating processes prevents delays caused by human error and using direct payments gets the money to your account faster.
 Keep reading to find out how collecting rent online does just that and can increase your profit margins.

 What are the Different Ways to Collect Rent Payment?